Azure/azure-iot-cli-extension/docs/iot-hub-state-trouble-shooting-guide.md

 # IoT Hub State Trouble Shooting Guide

+This section aims to provide additional help for the command group `az iot hub state` and answers to common questions.

 ## Defintions and Expected Behavior

 Below is a table mapping aspects to hub properties.
 Anything that is not included in the list below may not be exported or imported correctly.